DETAILED ACTION

 As to claim 31, Denham discloses the surgical system according to claim 30, wherein the second actuator comprises a protrusion (67) having a first coupling mechanism (threads on 67), the protrusion configured to be received by and extend through the bore, wherein the protrusion is configured to releasably couple with the second portion via the bore (col. 6 / line 67 – col. 7 / line 9).

-As to claim 32, Denham discloses the surgical system according to claim 29, wherein the first portion (at the end of the first portion at 42) comprises a recess (recess in 42 that receives 67) comprising a second coupling mechanism (threads that engage 67), the recess configured to receive and releasably couple with a portion of the protrusion of the second actuator (col. 6 / line 67 – col. 7 / line 2).
+As to claim 32, Denham discloses the surgical system according to claim 29, wherein the first portion (at the end of the first portion at 42) comprises a recess (recess in 42 that receives 67) comprising a second coupling mechanism (threads that engage 67), the recess configured to receive and releasably couple with a portion of a protrusion of the second actuator (col. 6 / line 67 – col. 7 / line 2).

-As to claim 33, Denham discloses the surgical system according to claim 32, wherein the recess of the first portion and the bore (longitudinal recess along 60 in which threads 64 are disposed) of the second portion share a common axis of the protrusion when both are releasably coupled with the protrusion of the second actuator, FIG. 1.
+As to claim 33, Denham discloses the surgical system according to claim 32, wherein the recess of the first portion and a bore (longitudinal recess along 60 in which threads 64 are disposed) of the second portion share a common axis of the protrusion when both are releasably coupled with the protrusion of the second actuator, FIG. 1.

-As to claim 34, Denham discloses the surgical system according to claim 33, wherein manipulation of the second actuator translates the first portion relative to the second portion about the shared common axis (col. 6 / line 67 – col. 7 / line 9).
+As to claim 34, Denham discloses the surgical system according to claim 33, wherein manipulation of the second actuator translates the first portion relative to the second portion along the shared common axis (col. 6 / line 67 – col. 7 / line 9).

 As to claim 35, Denham discloses the surgical system according to claim 21, wherein the first and second actuators each comprise a texture disposed on one or more outer surfaces thereof (a texture is the feel of a surface; the first actuator has a texture because it has surfaces, even if it is a smooth texture, and the second actuator has a texture from the threads).